Fun and simple activities that help foster your child’s love for nature

 Many researches have shown evidence highlighting the benefits of nature to the physical, mental, and emotional development of a child.
 Further studies even suggest that exposure to it can alleviate symptoms of attention disorders in children.
 But more than these concrete effects, it’s easily observed that children who spend time outdoors are generally happier, more confident, and independent.

-While they are young, it is best time to take advantage of their innate love for the natural world.
+While they are young, take advantage of their innate love for the natural world.
+Providing them with rich and repeated experiences in nature allows for that love to grow and forges a lifelong connection.
 Luckily for parents, the interest is already there.
 Providing them with rich and repeated experiences in nature allows for that love to grow and forge their lifelong connection with it.
 For busy parents who have to work or run the entire household, it seems easier to sit kids down in front of the television or hand them gadgets.
 But with a little effort, a sense of adventure, and a bit of creativity, you’ll find fun and simple activities that you can enjoy with your children while nurturing their love for nature.
 Here are fun outdoor activities to try with your kids:

 You don’t need to go into the wild to appreciate nature with your kids.
 Even those who live in urban cities can create a beautiful patch of it right in their own homes.
 Inviting your children to help you in the garden can instantly pique their interest and provide unlimited learning opportunities.
 Introduce them to the different plants and teach them how to care for them.
 Allow them to plant one themselves and let them see it grow.
 A simple gardening session could mean a huge discovery for little kids, and doing it regularly could become a fun bonding session they look forward to.